TheNoteTaker/sql-bootcamp/README.md

 clause.
   - This is necessary, because `WHERE` comes __before__ `GROUP BY`, which means it's impossible to filter the data using `WHERE` when trying to also group.

+# Section 16: Introducing Node

+## What is Node?

+- Javascript for backend
+  - An implementation of javascript so that it can be used on the backend.
+- Allows servers to be created so that another language like PHP or Ruby don't need to be used.